aaziz993/run-env/README.md

 ## How do I publish it with CI/CD?

 1. In Github Actions nothing to do.
+It publishes docker image to Github Packages.
+See [publish.yaml](.github/workflows/publish.yml)
 2. In <b>Jetbrains Space Automation</b> create connection with key ```dockerhub_connection``` in Project -> Settings -> Docker
    Registry Connections.
-See [.space.kts](.space.kts) publish script.
+It publishes image to Space Packages and DockerHub See [.space.kts](.space.kts) publish script.